ykopatko/logs-archive-api/README.md

 To utilize endpoints related to searching and uploading logs, you must be registered and authenticated.

 - Register a new user by making a POST request to the api/auth/register endpoint.
-- When logging in, use the email you registered with in the username field and your password in the password field.
+- When obtaining the access token via auth/jwt/login endpoint, use the email you registered to fill in the username field and your password to fill in the password field.
 This applies both when using Swagger UI and tools like Postman (where you would use x-www-form-urlencoded for the request body).
 - For subsequent requests, use the token you obtained during login for authentication.
 In Postman, set the header Authorization with the value bearer <your_auth_token>.
 If you're using the ModHeader browser extension, you can set the authorization header in a similar manner.